What is neighbourhood planning?

 - Stapleford and Great Shelford

-The South Cambridgeshire neighbourhood plans map (June 2021) below, shows all the neighbourhood areas designated and neighbourhood plans made within the South Cambridgeshire District Council boundary:
+The South Cambridgeshire neighbourhood plans map (April 2023) shows all the neighbourhood areas designated and neighbourhood plans made within the South Cambridgeshire District Council boundary.

 As the local planning authority, we have a statutory duty to support and assist designated neighbourhood forums (Cambridge City Council boundary) and Parish Councils (South Cambridgeshire District Council boundary) interested in preparing neighbourhood plans.